adjust/dev-docs/docs/ios/configuration/deep-link/resolution.md

 ##### Support for email partners

-In order to use link resolution, your email partner needs to let you to set up the redirection domain (or subdomain) as a universal link domain.
+To use link resolution, your email partner needs to let you to set up the redirection domain (or subdomain) as a universal link domain.
 If this is the case, you can point their redirection service to your own custom domain.

 __Examples:__

 * Braze: Depending on which ESP Braze has assigned, set up your redirect domain with SendGrid or SparkPost, and point your own custom domain to it.
 You can then configure your custom domain as a universal link domain.
 * Iterable: Iterable provides the URL redirection service that supports custom domains.
-* Mailchimp: Link resolution is not available because Mailchimp does not allow you to configure their redirect domain as a universal link.
+* Mailchimp: Link resolution isn't available because Mailchimp doesn't allow you to configure their redirect domain as a universal link.

 :::{dropdown} Example
 1. The email marketer builds their email using a template.
 This template contains a link or an image with a universal link.